versionone/continuum-cli/examples/README.md

-# Cloud Sidekick Cato Community Edition (CE) Catoclient
+# Cloud Sidekick Client Tools

 ## Examples

-Cato Client interacts with the Cato CE environment via a REST API.
+The Cloud Sidekick Client interacts with the **velocity** platform via a REST API.
 Command line tools are provided, but any of the API calls can be made directly from any technology capable of making HTTP requests.

 Included here are several basic examples in selected languages.

 ## General Concepts

-Making calls to the Cato REST API has a few requirements:
+Making calls to the REST API has a few requirements:

 * An _Access Key_ is required.
-This will be the 36 character UUID of a Cato user.
+This will be the 36 character UUID of a User.
 * A _Secret Key_ is required.
-This will be the password of the Cato User.
+This will be the password of the User.
 * A _URL_ is required.
-This is the host and port where the Cato REST API service is running.
+This is the host and port where the REST API service is running.
 * A _Method_ is required.
 This is the specific API method being called.

 ### Signing the Request